 After all, employee referrals make up just 7% of all applicants, but 70% of all hires.

 So, what better way to attract top talent?

 Looking to amplify your sales team’s social media presence and capitalize on social selling?

 78% of social sellers outsell peers who don’t use social media.

 So, can you afford to have them not using social media?

 The truth is, the question isn’t “how many employees do I need”.

-It’s “which employees should I invite and who have the influence to make a real impact”.
+It’s “which employees should I invite?
+Who has the influence to make a real impact?”.

 No matter how many employees you have, some of them will get it, and others couldn’t care less about a new initiative.

-And that’s okay… Being active on social isn’t for everyone. 👍
+And that’s okay… Being active on social media isn’t for everyone 👍